scipy-conference/scipy_proceedings/papers/patrick_pedersen/patrick_pedersen.rst

 through that the abstraction level of the application-driven data types.
 2) The way the interface of the implementation allows the validation scheme to be specified.
 3) The Python constructs used to allow Python to validate the function arguments against the validation specification.
+Additionally, the relevant versions of Python are mentioned as 4) under each solution.
 Thus, the emphasis of this section is not to give a complete review of all existing solutions.

 PyDBC